tehpsalmist/zn-backend-webhooks/README.md

 #### activityToFolder(activity, toFolder)

-Returns whether the given activity is a move to the specified folder (ie: record moved from a folder this this one)
+Returns whether the given activity is a move to the specified folder (ie: record moved from a folder into this one)

 #### activityFromFolder(activity, toFolder)